levelarts-studio/cte-docs/content/imc-docs/modules/unit-2/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Core Computer & Digital Literacy for Media Careers
+  Graphic Design Fundamentals
 </div>

-This unit builds essential computer and digital literacy skills for success in media careers.
-Students learn how to navigate operating systems, manage files responsibly, install and configure creative software, and understand media formats.
-These foundations support all technical and creative work in later units.
+In this unit, students explore the basics of visual communication and design.
+They learn to apply graphic design principles like layout, typography, and color theory while creating simple media pieces.
+Students also build out their **personal portfolio site**, using original graphics and branding elements.

 {{< callout type="info" >}}
-Assignments in this unit focus on practical computer use, software setup, and asset management — skills you will apply throughout the course and in creative industries.
+This unit emphasizes **design principles** and **professional presentation**.
+By the end, every student will have created a set of visual assets and integrated them into a working portfolio page.
 {{< /callout >}}

 ## Topics Covered
-- Typing, operating system navigation, file structures, backup systems
-- Industry file naming conventions and asset management basics
-- Installing and managing creative software (Blender, Krita)
+- Principles of design: balance, contrast, hierarchy, alignment, repetition
+- Typography basics and letterform choices
-- Image formats, resolution, and compression
+- Color theory and visual storytelling
+- Creating simple visual assets (logos, banners, posters)
+- Using Canva or similar tools for layout and publishing
+- Expanding the portfolio with graphic design projects

 ## Assignments
 {{< cards >}}
-  {{< card link="/imc-docs/modules/unit-2/a1" title="(A2.1) File Systems & Backups" >}}
+  {{< card link="/imc-docs/modules/unit-2/a1" title="(A2.1) Principles of Design Practice" >}}
-  {{< card link="/imc-docs/modules/unit-2/a2" title="(A2.2) Naming Conventions & Asset Management" >}}
+  {{< card link="/imc-docs/modules/unit-2/a2" title="(A2.2) Typography & Branding Exercise" >}}
-  {{< card link="/imc-docs/modules/unit-2/a3" title="(A2.3) Install & Configure Blender/Krita" >}}
+  {{< card link="/imc-docs/modules/unit-2/a3" title="(A2.3) Color Theory & Mood Board" >}}
-  {{< card link="/imc-docs/modules/unit-2/a4" title="(A2.4) Media Formats & Resolution" >}}
+  {{< card link="/imc-docs/modules/unit-2/a4" title="(A2.4) Poster or Logo Design" >}}
+  {{< card link="/imc-docs/modules/unit-2/a5" title="(A2.5) Portfolio Page Update" >}}
 {{< /cards >}}

 ## Learning Report

 **Objectives**
-- Demonstrate basic computer literacy (typing, navigation, file management)
-- Apply industry-standard file naming and asset organization practices
+- Apply principles of balance, hierarchy, and contrast in design
-- Install and configure creative software for classroom use
-- Identify and compare common image formats and resolutions
+- Demonstrate understanding of typography and color choices
+- Create original visual media assets (logos, posters, or banners)
+- Expand and update a portfolio site with graphic design work

 **Materials**
-- Notebook or digital journal
+- Notebook or sketchbook
-- Classroom computers with internet access
-- Software: Blender, Krita
+- Canva, Google Sites, or Krita
+- Access to portfolio site created in Unit 1

 **Assessment**
-Students demonstrate skills by organizing files, applying naming conventions, and successfully configuring creative software.
-Short assignments and reflections are submitted via Canvas and evaluated for accuracy and completeness.
+Students show mastery by creating a portfolio-ready graphic design artifact that demonstrates their use of design principles.
+Written reflections document design choices and professional presentation.

 **Activities**
-Students complete guided practice in file management, software installation, and asset organization.
-They test exporting and saving files in different formats and resolutions.
-Peer review is used to check and compare workflows.
+Students practice design fundamentals through short exercises (balance layouts, color palette experiments, typography practice).
+They complete a polished poster, logo, or banner design and upload it to their portfolio with a short written explanation.

 ## Education Standards

-The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**.
+The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

+- **1.4** — Apply principles of art, design, and composition to creative works
-- **2.2** — Correctly use industry-appropriate terminology.
+- **2.2** — Correctly use industry-appropriate terminology
-- **3.1** — Explore creative and technical jobs across industries.
-- **4.1** — Practice internet safety and identify malicious activity.
-- **4.2** — Use standard business software to create and share documents.
+- **10.2** — Use research, imagery, and inspiration to generate design ideas
-- **6.3** — Attend to personal wellness and ergonomics.
+- **10.3** — Visualize thinking through sketches, layout, and storyboarding
-- **11.2** — Gather information through research and interviews.
+- **11.1** — Demonstrate media literacy through critical inquiry and analysis